Hektor at the Supermarket

 Consider these lines from the efficacious Calvin Trillin which appeared in the April 6 New Yorker: “A Midwesterner in New York may know of ghosts of adolescence that lurk, unchanged, in his home town; he may be unsettled by the thought of himself finding himself in the supermarket line with both of the people who remember precisely how he behaved on graduation night.”

 Adolescence in America being especially traumatic, it is no surprise that most people wish to flee the scene.
 Staying in the city of one’s youth thus presents certain perils.
 Trillin has summed them up in the Midwestern Adjustment to the Psychoanalytic Theory, which is, “Everybody’s who he was in high school.”
 Staring at the same city for thirty years isn’t half as daunting as staring at oneself for thirty years.
-For me to go out to shop for a six-pack of beer without being reminded of some humiliation would require demolition on a scale that would make even Memorial Medical Center envious.
+For me to venture onto the streets to buy a six-pack of beer without passing the scene of some humiliation would require demolition on a scale that would make even Memorial Medical Center envious.
 To most of my fellow sticks-in-the-mud, this reality poses no painful truths, because what they were in high school is all they ever wanted to be.
 (Thus we have a clue to understanding Springfield: It is owned and run by people who liked high school.)

 Over the years I have argued the virtues of staying in one place nevertheless, not for the sake of the place, but for the sake of the staying.
 Any birdwatcher knows that if one moves about in the woods, one will never be able to see the birds; one has to stand in one place so the birds’ movements are revealed against the still trees.
 If one stays in the same city, staring at the same trees as it were, human motion is revealed as well.
 To watch the progress of the class wimp who grows up to be a caring physician, or the prom queen who turns into a harridan, is to be instructed in the possibilities of the race, however much it shakes one’s faith in democracy and Darwin.

 Not only do I remember how I behaved on graduation night, 1 remember where.
 The progress of the city itself thus offers similar lessons.
-After thirty years, I experience several Springfields at once, the present one plus remembered ones.
+After thirty years, I experience several Springfields at once, the present one plus theone that used to be.
 The newcomer sees only what a city is, and comes to certain conclusions; the native sees what it was and has become, and comes to different ones.
-Guy Davenport in an essay professes puzzlement that the writer Ford Madox Ford could have spent so many of his final days happily in Ohio, after living in Sussex and Paris.
+Essayist Guy Davenport professes puzzlement that the writer Ford Madox Ford could have spent so many of his final days happily in Ohio, after living in Sussex and Paris.
 The answer is simply that the Ohio which Ford lived in not only wasn’t the Ohio that his coal merchant or mailman lived in, but probably was a better one.
-What we don’t know about a place we imagine, like we do with people, and we usually flatter it in the process.
+What we don’t know about a place we imagine, like we do with people, and we usually flatter both in the process.

 A good thing too, given what’s happened to small U.S. cities since World War II.
 Downtown offers a hundred examples.
 The newcomer looks at a crowded parking lot and sees the open parking spaces which aren’t there; I look at it and see the movie house or the coffee shop that once were.
 The glade that is now the shopping center parking lot, the turn-of-the-century house drifting into decay, the infrastructure of the neighborhoods eroded by the chain stores, the perversion of urban scale and character by the automobile— this is what I see when I venture forth.
 When I was younger I rejected the notion that all change was progress, because it was naive; I am finding it harder to reject the idea that no change is progress.
 Davenport summed it up when he observed, “The terror of Hektor’s death was that, moments before his heart tasted Achilles’ blade, he had to run past places where he had played as a boy.”